-- B. This chapter is made in accordance with a Comprehensive Plan and in furtherance of a Master Plan of Leonardtown and shall apply to such parts of Leonardtown where Zoning District Detail Maps have been prepared and approved by the Planning and Zoning Commission and the Commissioners of Leonardtown. - C. Leonardtown wants to preserve its historic character.
+- B. This Zoning Ordinance is made in accordance with a Comprehensive Plan and in furtherance of a Master Plan of Leonardtown and shall apply to such parts of Leonardtown where Zoning District Detail Maps have been prepared and approved by the Planning and Zoning Commission and the Commissioners of Leonardtown. - C. Leonardtown wants to preserve its historic character.
 Therefore, all new buildings, except for detached, single-family residences and their accessory buildings, shall be of a traditional style.
-The determination whether proposed buildings meet this criteria shall be made by the Mayor and Council or their designated representatives on a case-by-case basis.
+The determination whether proposed buildings meet this criteria shall be made by the Mayor and Council or their designated representatives on a case by case basis.
+[Added 4-13-1998; amended 3-12-2001 by Ord.
+No. 95]

-§ 155-2.
+~ 155-2.
 Title; applicability.

-This chapter shall be known as the "Zoning Ordinance for the Town of Leonardtown, Maryland" and shall apply to the incorporated area of the Town.
-The extent of applicability of this chapter shall be automatically changed in accordance with the provisions thereof or provisions of state law which may alter the applicability of this chapter.
+This chapter shall be known as the "Zoning Ordinance for the Town of Leonardtown, Maryland" and shall apply to the incorporated area of the town.
+The extent of applicability of this chapter shall be automatically changed in accordance with the provisions thereof or provision of state law which may alter the applicability of this chapter.

-§ 155-3.
+~ 155-3.
 Purpose.